You’re always under a lot of stress when you ride, especially during a show? Let me give you 4 solutions to solve this ⏩

 A few weeks ago, I was lucky to be able to see a presentation from Jonathan Rougier, a sports psychologist, trainer and Hunter rider, about the rider’s mental preparation, and the benefits Hunter brings in this context.
 I thought it’d be interesting to share this with you all.

-At this point, a huge thanks to him, for the help he gave me while writing this article 😃
+Huge thanks to Jonathan for the help he gave me while writing this article.

 How to handle stress #1 – Set a technical AND a show goal

 Setting goals is really important to channel motivation.

 There are 2 different types of possible goals:

 - show goals (comparing myself to someone else)

 - technical/progression goals (comparing myself to myself as days go)

 You can reach a goal in 6 months, or you might reach it in a week.
 What’s important is to have one.